Reasons For A Missed Period (Other Than Pregnancy)

 It usually comes around every 21-28 days, but has the time gone by already?
 Are you starting to miss your monthly visitor and wondering where your period is?
 A missing period can be alarming, especially if you have ruled out the possibility of pregnancy.
 In this case, there could be a few different factors that could be affecting your menstrual cycle.
 It’s worth investigating each different option, as a missed period (medically known as Amenorrhea) can be a sign of a hormonal imbalance and other health issues.
 Below are a few other reasons for a missed period.

 - Birth Control- Whether you’ve started a new hormonal birth control, or recently went off of it, your body will be working to adjust to the new hormones which can result in a skipped period.
+This is one of the most common reasons to miss a period.

 - Stress - We all have stress in our lives, but if you are experiencing extreme and consistent stress, your body will start to produce more cortisol (the stress hormone) which will throw off your estrogen and progesterone (reproductive hormones) levels, halting menstruation and ovulation.
 Stress affects your menstrual health and well-being in many ways.